Wanner97/bandscope/README.md

 - Optionally SQL Server Management Studio (SSMS)
 - An API Key for the REST-API from TheAudioDb (They list a key for their free tier on their website)

+>[!TIP]
-Please note, that if you use the free api key from TheAudioDb, not all the features used in this project will work as intended.
+>If you use the free api key from TheAudioDb, not all the features used in this project will work as intended.
 ### Getting Started
 #### 1. Clone the repository
 #### 2. Open the solution